clchiou/garage/py/ops/docs/data-model.md

                 # be either path or URI.
                 "data": "path/to/data.tar.gz",

-                # Optional: Location of signature, either path or URI.
+                # Optional: Checksum of the data tarball.
-                "signature": "path/to/data.tar.gz.asc",
+                "checksum": "sha512-XXX",
             },
             ...
         ],